Nafiul555/PhysicScope/README.md

 # PhysicScope
-This my attempt at integrating physics in the world of ThreeJs
+This is my attempt at integrating physics in the world of ThreeJs